This summary will help you to understand, navigate and manage your PMI scheduling.

 - Until you remember the different shortcut keys, open the Shift Codes tab and choose the shift you want to use.
 When making the schedule, a good tip is to print a screenshot with all the shifts that you can view.

-- If you use the shortcut keys, a small popup window will appear with the code you just activated.
+- If you use the shortcut keys, a small popup window will appear with the code you have activated.

 - If you want to use the keyboard, use the TAB key to navigate horizontally and arrow keys to navigate vertically.
 After the day is marked (blue), use the keys on your keyboard, typing the shortcut key to insert the shift codes.